 On its initial release, this film was preceded by the Mickey Mouse short subject The Prince and the Pauper (1990).
-Interestingly enough this was only the second Mickey Mouse short made since the 1950s, with the first being Mickey's Christmas Carol (1983) which was made to accompany the 1983 re-release of The Rescuers.
+Interestingly enough, this was only the second Mickey Mouse short made since the 1950s, with the first being Mickey's Christmas Carol (1983), which was made to accompany the 1983 re-release of The Rescuers.

+The only film released during the Disney Renaissance to not be a musical.
 Second Disney animated film not to be a musical, though it is worth mentioning that McLeach and Wilbur both sing incidental songs while none of the characters in The Black Cauldron (1985) (the first) sing.

-The first animated film to have the appearance of "multi-plane shots" with the use of computer layering and formatting as apposed to manually producing the shots with multi-plane cameras (previous Disney films had no multiple-plane shots or only two-plane shots).
+The first animated film to have the appearance of "multi-plane shots" with the use of computer layering and formatting as opposed to manually producing the shots with multi-plane cameras (previous Disney films had no multiple-plane shots or only two-plane shots).